-Island Peak Climbing is considered as a trophy for trekkers in Nepal because it offers an unmatched close view of the Mount Everest and many others Himalayan Range.
+Island Peak Climbing is considered a trophy for trekkers in Nepal because it offers an unmatched close view of Mount Everest and many other Himalayan Range.
 The Island Peak, also known as Imja Tse lies between Mount Ama Dablam and Lhotse at the center of the Chukung glacier – making it almost like an island.
 It is a tough feat to achieve due to harsh climatic and topographical conditions.
 But considering the thrill and the view it provides, it remains one of the hottest trekking peaks in the Everest region and in Nepal.
-The peak is mostly used by climbers who want to scale Mount Everest or other peaks for practicing because it is relatively a hard for trekking for easier for scaling.
+The peak is mostly used by climbers who want to scale Mount Everest or other peaks for practicing because it is relatively hard for trekking for easier scaling.

 Actually almost all the goodies that Nepal offers to its tourist: A walk through the alleys of Kathmandu’s rich cultural, ancient, historical heritages and diverse lifestyle; an amazing mountain flight that passes across some of the world’s tallest peaks, trek through the Sagarmatha National Park, hospitality of the Sherpa people, climbing a peak and above all – takes you to so close to nature that you feel it in you.

 WHAT ARE OPTIONS AVAILABLE?

 Well literally speaking – options are unlimited.
 If you have already visited the area and this time around just want to climb the Island Peak than we can arrange a straight to the island package for you.
 And if you want to immerse yourself in the highlights of Nepal treks, then just leave the planning to us and you enjoy your well earned holiday.
 We will take care of the rest.

 DAY 1: ARRIVE IN THE LAND OF HIMALAYAS (1320M/ 4329FT)

 DAY 2: OFF TO THE LAND OF BRAVE SHERPAS (2655M/ 8708FT)